 Bird Art to Decorate Their Home

 Finding a beautiful or stylish decoration can make unique bird gifts.
-The hardest part is finding something that is not tacky and they will actually want to show off in their house!
+The hardest part is finding something that is not tacky, and they will actually want to show off in their house!
 (Go Back to Table of Contents)

 Displaying a unique painting is interesting, fulfilling and a great talking point.

 Some of my favorite bird paintings are Audubon prints.
-I have a few hanging in my office
+I have a few hanging in my office.

 Also, try going to a local art festival and finding a piece from someone in your community.
 That way you have an original!
-Check out this tool that searches for local art fairs in the United States and Canada.
+Check out this tool that searches for regional art fairs in the United States and Canada.

 25. Bird Identification Poster